-Stay entertained at home with these great multiplayer games on Mac
+Best Multiplayer Games for Mac 2021

 Quiplash

-Quiplash comes from the folks behind the popular YOU DON'T KNOW JACK games, as well as Fibbage and Drawful, so you know it's going to be a good time.
+Whether you're playing on one of the best Mac desktops or best MacBooks Quiplash is a great way to entertain yourself.
+Itcomes from the folks behind the popular YOU DON'T KNOW JACK games, as well as Fibbage and Drawful, so you know it's going to be a good time.

 The goal of Quiplash is to pit your answer to questions with others in a battle of supremacy for cleverness or comedic gold.
 Other players in the audience will vote for their favorite answer, and the winner gets the point.
 There are no rules, and there are no correct answers - just whatever you want!